You experience poor performance using SAP Analytics Cloud (SAC).

 There are multiple reasons why performance may be affected.
-This master KBA explores how to collect more information and test your network, client and stories.
+This master article (KBA) describes how to collect more information and test your network, browser and stories.

 - Perform the same action with a different computer.
 Your computer may be affected by domain policies, browser settings or specific configurations for your user account.